CoveAS/bring-fraktguiden-for-woocommerce/readme.txt

 See faq.txt for frequently asked questions

 == Changelog ==

 = 1.7.2 =

+* Improved bring booking logging
+* Fixed the location of the shipping options template
 * Reformed readme to meet standards
 * Added missing translations